mattymaloney/mattymaloney.github.io/_posts/2016-03-28-apache-php-wordpress-phpmyadmin-aws-vpc-ec2-linux-rds-mariadb.md

 	- port 22 from office and home IPs.
     - ports 80 and 443 from all.

+Name the instance, e.g. _lap-baseline_.
+In this case, _lap_ stands for Linux, Apache, PHP.

 Associate an Elastic IP with the instance.
 I had to make this association in the VPC Console's "Elastic IPs" screen rather than the EC2 Console's Elastic IPs screen.

 ## Update OS and Install Services